What did Aboriginal people eat?

 Tasmanian Aboriginal people were hunter-gatherers, meaning that they caught and collected their food by hunting animals and gathering plants.

 With sophisticated and detailed knowledge of the environment, they knew how to best utilise the natural resources available to them.
-In Tasmanian, with such diverse landscapes and expansive coastline, this resulted in an extremely rich and varied diet, higher in protein and vitamin C than on the mainland of Australia.
+In Tasmania, with such diverse landscapes and expansive coastline, this resulted in an extremely rich and varied diet, higher in protein and vitamin C than on the mainland of Australia.

 Which plants were eaten?